josokw/HopfieldANN/README.md

 The application does not use dynamic memory allocation.
-The maximum number of neurons and the maximum number of input learning patterns can be configured in C file *HopfieldConfig.h*.
+The maximum number of neurons and the maximum number of input learning patterns can be configured in the C file *HopfieldConfig.h*.

 Use *CMake* and *make* to build the application: